 - It’s helpful to cover the dough balls with a damp towel to keep them from drying out while you’re cooking your tortillas.

-- It’s recommended to line each side of your tortilla dough with wax paper, a piece of plastic or a cut-open gallon-sized ziplock bag to make it easier to lift your thinly-rolled tortilla dough.
+- It’s recommended when pressing the tortillas to line each side of your tortilla dough with wax paper, a piece of plastic or a cut-open gallon-sized ziplock bag to make it easier to lift your thinly-rolled tortilla dough.

 - I use a tortilla press to easily press my dough.
 But you don’t need a press to make the tortillas.
 I’ve read others just use a heavy pie plate or a rolling pin.